-Competitive Research Grants to Develop Innovative Methods and Metrics for Agriculture and Nutrition Actions (IMMANA Grants) aim to accelerate the development of innovative and interdisciplinary metrics and methods filling the key knowledge gaps.
+Competitive Research Grants to Develop and Validate Innovative Methods and Metrics for Agriculture and Nutrition Actions

-Applicants were asked to demonstrate the ability to conduct research of international standards of excellence in the topic proposed.
-Researchers and institutions from both developed and low and middle income countries (LMICs) were eligible.
-For details on eligible projects and costs, please consult the call for applications and FAQ.
+Applicants must demonstrate the ability to conduct research of international standards of excellence in the topic proposed.
+Researchers and institutions from both developed and low and middle-income countries (LMICs) are eligible.
+For details on eligible projects and costs, please consult the call for applications and the FAQ.

 The proposed research is expected to generate innovative and high quality methods, metrics and tools for application in the short to medium term for improving agriculture and food systems’ contributions to nutrition and health in low and middle income countries.